Ron472/cobot_visualisation/README.md

 sudo apt-get install ros-kinetic-moveit-visual-tools
 ```
 # Installing cobot_visualisation
 Copy the cobot_visualisation folder to your catkin_ws folder.
-Do catkin_make afterwards.
+Do catkin_make afterwards to compile the C++ code.
 ```
+cd catkin_ws
 catkin_make
 ```
 # Running a demo (simulation):